Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 ### Custom Attributes and Tagging for USD

-`mayaUSDExport` has several ways to export user-defined "blind data" (such as custom primvars) and USD-specific data (such as mesh subdivision scheme).
+`MayaUSDExportCommand` has several ways to export user-defined "blind data" (such as custom primvars) and USD-specific data (such as mesh subdivision scheme).